 - Mint leaves for garnish

-- In a medium-size bowl, mix with a spatula or wooden spoon, the powdered sugar, vanilla, egg yolks and sea salt.
-Add the butter and mix to a smooth consistency.
-Add the flour and cornstarch and stir until the dough forms a smooth ball.
+- In a medium-size bowl, using a spatula or wooden spoon, mix the powdered sugar, vanilla, egg yolks and sea salt.
+Add the cooled butter and mix to a smooth consistency then, add the flour and cornstarch and stir until the dough forms a smooth ball.

-- Using a small-sized cookie scoop or tablespoon scoop out 12 balls of dough and shape each one into 2 or 2-1/2-inch ropes and set aside.
-With the remaining dough (about ⅔) make a flat disc and place in the center-bottom of the tart pan.
-With the palms of your hands and your fingers, press the dough over the entire tart bottom, smoothing with the flat bottom of a measuring cup or flat-bottomed glass.
+- Press about 2/3 of the dough up and around the edge of the prepared tart pan.
+With the remaining dough make a flat disc and place in the center-bottom of the pan.
+With your hands and your fingers, press the dough over the entire tart bottom, smoothing with the flat bottom of a measuring cup or flat-bottomed glass.

 - Prick the bottom and edges of the crust with a fork, place on a baking sheet and transfer to the freezer for 30 minutes.